wwf2/academic-cv-website/content/post/rtutorial/index.md

 With the `quantile()` function we use the `probs =` option to set the percentiles we want and set `na.rm = TRUE` so that the calculation ignores any missing data.
 The `type =` option sets the rules used to calculate the percentiles, including how ties are treated.
 There are nine different calculation types that can be used with `quantile()`, which are described in `help("quantile")`.
 For our purposes using `type = 2` is a good option.

 Now that we have the percentiles we need to group the `gini.index` variable into quartiles, we'll use these values within the `cut()` function to appropriately group our observations into four quarters.
-We'll call the new variable denoting quartiles of the gini index `gini.index.4cat`.
+It's also essential to use the `include.lowest = TRUE` option with `cut()` so you don't lose any observations.
+We'll name the new variable denoting quartiles of the gini index `gini.index.4cat`.

 ``` r